particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS firmware API 2026-05-08

+Added C++ prototypes for most functions in the [Device OS firmware API](/reference/device-os/firmware/) that did not already have them.

 ### Release note viewer 2026-05-05

 In the [Release note viewer](/reference/device-os/release-notes/?mode=rel1&ver=v6.4.1), when viewing release notes for a single version, a panel is now shown with the supported platforms, downloads, publish date, and compatible SKUs.